Jessica Grahn

 • Why do we move to music?

 • How is musical rhythm processed in the brain?
-How do brain responses to musical rhythm differ from similar types of movement and timing?
+How do brain responses to musical rhythm different from other sequences in time?

 • How and why do other animals' brain responses to music differ from ours?